Skip to main content

 Connect multiple VPCs using Transit Gateway

-KakaoCloud allows centralized traffic management between VPCs using Transit Gateway.
+KakaoCloud enables centralized management of inter-VPC traffic using Transit Gateway.

 info